Microsoft Active Directory Forensics

 Location and File Name of Microsoft Active Directory

-The data of Microsoft Active Directory is stored in the NTDS.DIT ESE (Extensible Storage Engine) database file.
-On domain server the two copies of NTDS.DIT file are existing on two altered locations:
+Stores the data of the Microsoft Active Directory in the NTDS.DIT ESE (Extensible Storage Engine) database file.
+On the domain server the two copies of NTDS.DIT files are existing in two altered locations:

-%SystemRoot%\NTDS\Ntds.dit: This file saves the record of domain controller.
-It also holds the value and replica of data use in domain controller.
+%SystemRoot%\NTDS\Ntds.dit: This file saves the record of the domain controller.
+It also holds the value and replica of data used in the domain controller.

-%SystemRoot%\System32\Ntds.dit: When user stimulate a Windows Server 2008 based computer on domain controller then this file is used as a dispersal replica of the default directory.
+%SystemRoot%\System32\Ntds.dit: When the user stimulates a Windows Server 2008 computer on the domain controller.
+Then this file is used as a dispersal replica of the default directory.

 What is NTDS.DIT Analysis?

 NTDS.DIT is an acronym for NT Directory Services and DIT stands for Directory Information Tree.
-NTDS.DIT file is used to store all the database of active directory such as user name, IP address, computers, resources which are part of a network.
-This Active Directory forensics database file is commonly situated in %Winder%\NTDS\ folder and in the same folder other database recovery files like Edb.log, Edbxxxxx.log, Edb.chk has also existed for spare conditions.
-NTDS.DIT is a database (ESE- Extensible Storage Engine) file stores crucial evidence that can be used in forensic investigation.
+NTDS.DIT file is used to store all the databases of active directory such as user name, IP address, computers, and resources that are part of a network.
+This Active Directory forensics database file is commonly situated in the %Winder%\NTDS\ folder and in the same folder other database recovery files like Edb.log, Edbxxxxx.log, Edb.chk has also existed for spare conditions.
+NTDS.DIT is a database (ESE- Extensible Storage Engine) file that stores crucial evidence that can be used in forensic investigation.

 Forensic Analysis of NTDS.DIT File

-The data storage physical structure of NTDS.DIT File consists three significant table; Data table, Link table, SD table and its allied log and temporary files.
+The data storage physical structure of NTDS.DIT File consists of three significant tables; Data table, Link table, SD table and its allied log and temporary files.

-Data Table: – All the evidence of user database that is used to analyse log Active Directory is available in the data table.
-The structure of data table can be in the form of rows and columns; in which each row expresses an example of entity and columns shows an attribute in the schema.
+Data Table: – All the evidence of the user database that is used to analyse log Active Directory is available in the data table.
+The structure of a data table can be in the form of rows and columns; in which each row expresses an example of an entity and the columns show an attribute in the schema.

-Link Table: – Link table is used to signify a linked attribute, that contains values and denote other substances available in the Microsoft Active Directory analysis.
-The link table is announced with Windows Server 2003 and the size of it is much smaller as compared to the data table.
+Link Table: – Link table is used to signify a linked attribute, that contains values and denotes other substances available in the Microsoft Active Directory analysis.
+The link table is announced with Windows Server 2003 and the size of it is much smaller compared to the data table.

-EDB.log: – EDB.log files reserve the active directory transactions before submitted to NTDS.DIT database file and the size of this file is 10 MB.
+EDB.log: – EDB.log files reserve the active directory transactions before it submits to NTDS.DIT database file and the size of this file is 10 MB.

-EDB.chk: – This a checkpoint file that retains the track of transactions to analyse log of Active Directory.
+EDB.chk: – This is a checkpoint file that retains the track of transactions to analyse the log of Active Directory.

-EDB0000X.log: – These are the additional transaction log files that are used when the space in the prevailing log file are filled and the size of each file is also10 MB.
+EDB0000X.log: – These are the additional transaction log files that are used when the space in the prevailing log file is filled and the size of each file is also10 MB.

 How to perform Forensic on user entities to analyse NTDS.DIT File?

-During a NTDS.DIT analysis, it is very important for Forensicators to carve out crucial evidence from user account.
-The below information describes that which type of evidence can be extracted from user account.
+During an NTDS.DIT analysis, it is very important for Forensicators to carve out crucial evidence from user accounts.
+The below information describes which type of evidence it can extract from the user account.

 Time of last account login

-The date and time information of user account is stored in ATTq589876 field.
+The date and time information of the user account is stored in the ATTq589876 field.
 The last activity performed by a user on a domain controller is saved in NTDS.
 NIT database file.
-To catch the last login time, the investigator needs to check all the DCs value because the last login time can be different on another DC (Domain Component).
+To catch the last login time, the investigator needs to check all the DCs values because the last login time can be different on another DC (Domain Component).

-UserAccountControl field provisions multiple flags that can be used by the investigator to attain the information about a user account at the time of examination.
+UserAccountControl field provisions multiple flags that investigators can use to attain the information about a user account at the time of examination.

 Password hashes encryption/decryption

-The NTDS.DIT file store the password hashes (LM and NT) of the user entity in encrypted format.
-To analyse and decrypt the password hashes of user account an investigator needs to follow these steps: –
+The NTDS.DIT files store the password hashes (LM and NT) of the user entity in an encrypted format.
+To analyse and decrypt the password hashes of a user account an investigator needs to follow these steps: –

 - Get the value of encoded LM and NT hash.

-- The secondary level forensics require decoding the Password Encryption Key with bootkey.
+- The secondary level forensics requires decoding the Password Encryption Key with the boot key.

 - Then investigator needs to decode the hashes with Password Encryption Key and RC4-layer 2.